paganotoni/todox/Readme.md

 A few environment variables to consider are:

 ```
 GO_ENV                          - The environment the app is running in.
 Defaults to development.
 Use production in production.
 PORT                            - The port the app will run on.
 Defaults to 3000.
 LITESTREAM_ACCESS_KEY_ID        - The access key id for the s3 bucket.
 LITESTREAM_SECRET_ACCESS_KEY    - The secret access key for the s3 bucket.
+LITESTREAM_BUCKET               - The bucket where the data will be stored.
+LITESTREAM_ENDPOINT             - The bucket endpoint for litestream
+LITESTREAM_PATH                 - The path where the data will be stored in the bucket.
 ```

 Another consideration to keep in mind is that the build process assumes Linux and x64 architecture so if the docker image is being used on a different platform it may not work.
 This is because we pull the specific version of the tailwind standalone CLI.